 - Round 3, 2006: Timing of life, personal and social well-being

 - Round 2, 2004: Economic Morality, Family, Work and Well-being, Health and care

 - Round 1, 2002: Immigration and Citizen Involvement

 In the Austrian ESS, data has been collected via face-to-face interviews using CAPI.
 The main questions are asked by an interviewer, the additional questions are answered by the interviewees themselves.
-The questions for the Austrian survey are developed based on the English source questionnaire but they contain additional country specific information (such as political parties, officially recognized denominations, country specific variations of the educational system).
+Due to the impact of the COVID-19 pandemic at Round 10, Austria as well as eight other countries switched to a self-completion (web and paper) approach.
+The questions for the Austrian survey are developed based on the English source questionnaire, but the Austrian questionnaire contains additional country specific information (such as political parties, officially recognized denominations, country specific variations of the educational system).
 The questionnaire is translated to German.
-The ESS sample for Austria represents all people from age 15 (there is no upper age limit) living in Austria, no matter what nationality or citizenship they have and which mother tongue they speak.
+The ESS sample for Austria represents all people from age 15 (there is no upper age limit) living in Austria, no matter what nationality or citizenship they have and which first language they speak.
 The interviewees are selected by strict random probability methods.
 All countries must aim for a minimum 'effective achieved sample size' of 1.500.